General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 services provided with the Consumer’s approval before the end of the period of seven (7) working days.

-Products delivered may be returned only with the label’s prior written consent, in the manner stated by the label during the purchase process.
+Products delivered may be returned only with Grey’s prior written consent, in the manner stated by Grey during the purchase process.
 The direct costs involved in the return shipment of the products in the context of this Article will be payable by the Buyer, unless otherwise expressly agreed in writing.

 If products are delivered on account, the invoice amount must be paid within fourteen (14) days, without the Buyer being entitled to any discount or setoff.

-If the label has not received (full) payment at the end of the payment period, the Buyer will be in default and will owe interest equal to the statutory interest rate that applies to consumer transactions.
-All costs incurred by the label in connection with late payment, such as procedural costs and judicial and extrajudicial costs, including the costs of legal assistance, bailiffs and debt collection agencies, will be payable by the Buyer.
+If Grey has not received (full) payment at the end of the payment period, the Buyer will be in default and will owe interest equal to the statutory interest rate that applies to consumer transactions.
+All costs incurred by Grey in connection with late payment, such as procedural costs and judicial and extrajudicial costs, including the costs of legal assistance, bailiffs and debt collection agencies, will be payable by the Buyer.
 The extrajudicial costs will be charged on the basis of the Extrajudicial Collection Costs Decree.
 The fees in that Decree are:

 Minimum rate €40